rows/X/README.md

 - [ ] Port extension to Safari: $250
 - [ ] Support parsing tables in PDFs: $150.
 [Example](https://www.oecd.org/pisa/OECD_2022_PISA_Results_Comparing%20countries%E2%80%99%20and%20economies%E2%80%99%20performance%20in%20mathematics.pdf).
-- [ ] Improve Help state. $100. a) Replace the "Talk to Us" action with a submission to a Rows spreasdheet.
-If website doesn't have a matching table, have a button called report.
-This button inserts a line into a Rows spreadsheet with a compatible UTC datetime, url, domain, browser, browser version, and report type ("no table detected").
-Check the Rows API. b) If there is at least one table detected, still on every screen show a "report" text link, at the top in a light gray button next to the closing x with Report.
-This report shows 3 radio options. "table not detected", "table broken", "something else: <30 chars>".

 To ensure quality and alignment with our goals, features are only eligible for a bounty once they are approved by our team and made publicly available.
 If you have submitted code to solve one of the bounties, let us know at security@rows.com.

 Note: RowsX is a tool for business people to use that translates what they see into a spreadsheet.
-Atm we don't aim to build a fully automated scrapper platform that operates beyond the actions of the user and what the user can see.
+Atm we don't aim to build a fully automated scraper platform that operates beyond the actions of the user and what the user can see.

 ## Get Started